zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

   - No change, next stage E.T.A 5 months
   - TOPIC Project, Product, Service
   - TOPIC Innovation
-- Portuguese - Lower B1
+- Portuguese - B1
   - `CREATE TABLE portuguese.meta AS (SELECT * FROM spanish.meta UNION ALL SELECT * FROM language.meta);  `
-  - Initialization of language/meta structrure: 77.5%
+  - Initialization of language/meta structrure: 100%
-    - *太可怕了...
-Not that I'm afraid of god.
-I'm afraid of myself*
+    - ENTERING HIBERNATE MODE
   - ON HALT | Energy leak by short-circuit due to being too easy
   - No change on progression logic
   - Next stage comes after achieving C2 level of proficiency on previous languages